 And by far, the most time was spent on marketing and sales.
 How best to sell their products and services, with all kinds of role plays for selling to clients.

-Now selling and marketing were quite different back then, but I want you to understand my point.
+Now selling and marketing were a little different then, but I want you to understand my point.
 IBM knew that the best way to grow their business was to produce the best marketers and sales people any company could have.
 And IBM made sure you were, or you didn’t last with the company.

 So, what does your company spend on marketing and sales?